 20. Hello Panda Biscuits

-With classic flavours and limited seasonal ones, the Hello Panda Biscuit (available on Ediblits) is a timeless snack that young and old Singaporeans constantly reach for.
+With classic flavours and limited seasonal ones, the Hello Panda Biscuit is a timeless snack that young and old Singaporeans constantly reach for.
 And no one can blame them.
 These biscuits are holding a creamy, luscious centre that tastes super legit.
 From chocolate and strawberry cream to caramel and even a limited green tea flavour, the creamy centre seems to be chocolate-based.
 They taste rather similar to flavoured white chocolate!
 You’ll have to give it a go but trust us, one bag is barely enough!

 21. Kueh Lapis

 Not to be confused with the multi-coloured kueh lapis sagu, kueh lapis (literally ‘sweet layer cake’ in Bahasa Indonesia) is a famous Dutch-Indonesian snack that has won the hearts of many Singaporeans.
 Also known as ‘thousand-layer cake’, kueh lapis is known for its multiple rich, buttery layers.
 The popular local snack loved by Singaporeans is put together through a painstaking process of ladling batter onto each layer bit by bit until all the batter is used.
-Life’s short – treat yourself to some Kueh Lapis (available on Daribellsg Official Store) and consider your next tea time halal snack in Singapore sorted!
+Life’s short – treat yourself to some Kueh Lapis and consider your next tea time halal snack in Singapore sorted!
 Psst, check out our roundup of the best kueh lapis in Singapore for more recommendations!

 22. Potong Ice Cream

-Potong Ice Cream (available on NIDsg) remains one of the most popular local snacks for beating the Singapore heat.
+Potong Ice Cream (remains one of the most popular local snacks for beating the Singapore heat.
 Back in the 1980s, ice cream sellers would make their own potong ice cream from scratch and peddle them door-to-door.
 Coming in a distinctive rectangular shape, this well-loved sweet treat is typically made from the base ingredients of coconut milk, skimmed milk, corn starch, and sugar.
 Can you guess what was the most popular potong ice cream flavour back then?
 That’s right, it’s the red bean flavour!
 The red bean potong ice cream remains a favourite with Singaporeans today, but this sweet treat has definitely evolved to include flavours such as pulut hitam, chocolate, and of course, durian.

 23. Wafer Ice Cream

 What’s your favourite childhood memory?
 For us, it’s racing downstairs to the ice cream cart when the ice cream uncle rings his bell!
 Push cart ice cream is an indelible part of our food culture, and it is a must-buy snack in Singapore.
 In fact, there are few other local snacks that remain so popular with adults and children alike!
 From raspberry ripple to chocolate, push cart ice cream is known for its wide variety of flavours and customisation options.
-One of the most popular customisation options is to have your block of icy goodness sandwiched between two crisp wafers or a slice of soft rainbow bread (all available on thedailymart)!
+One of the most popular customisation options is to have your block of icy goodness sandwiched between two crisp wafers or a slice of soft rainbow bread!

 Take a walk down memory lane with these popular local snacks from Singapore